zharris1/examples/README.md

-## Welcome to my GitHub Pag
+## Welcome to Zachary's GitHub Page

+On this page, you can find details about me, my projects, and educational background.

-You can use the [editor on GitHub](https://github.com/zharris1/zharris3.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+[editor on GitHub](https://github.com/zharris1/zharris3.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.